DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 Woohoo!
 Congratulations you have now set up the application with cypress dashboard.
 But just to check it is all working well lets go ahead and edit the test file to fail.
 Go ahead and open ‘cypress/integration/test.spec.js’.

-We can make this test fail by inverting the assert on the submit button to ‘not.be.visible’
+We can make this test fail by inverting the assert on the submit button to `not.be.visible`

-cy.get('[type="submit"]').should('not.be.visible');
+`cy.get('[type="submit"]').should('not.be.visible');`

-Now run the ‘yarn test-dashboard’ command in the terminal and you should see the test fail.
+Now run the `yarn test-dashboard` command in the terminal and you should see the test fail.
 Once done uploading check back on Cypress Dashboard.
 (You may need to refresh the page).

 ![](./readme_images/error-message-cypress.png)